-4. Toads
+Toads

-Danger: Dogs who come across toads will often try to lick, bite or pick them up.
+Danger: Cats who come across toads may try to lick them.
 Toads respond by releasing poisonous venom from glands on their skin.
-This can cause breathing problems which could be fatal if not treated immediately.
+This can be lethal if not treated immediately.

-How to avoid: If you live in area where toads are common keep a close eye on potential water sources for your dog as there may be toads living in them.
+How to avoid: If you live in an area where toads are common, keep a close eye on potential water sources for your cat as there may be toads living in them.

-5. Drowning
+Drowning